jerzydziewierz/PMBOK-doc-templates/README.md

-These are linked together by:
+In addition to the links to each project documents from each of the process, these are additionally linked together by:

-- Process groups list
+- Process groups list (in progress)
-- Knowledge areas list
+- Knowledge areas list (in progress)
-- Processess list - the 49 processes of PMBOK
+- Tools and techniques list (in progress)
-- Tools and techniques list
+- document list (in progress)

-Many documents will be pre-filled with links to related documents.
+Some documents will be pre-filled with links to related documents.

 You will find that most documents are nearly empty or a bare stub.
 This is intended - these documents are supposed to be starting points for project instance notes, and not a recreation of the PMBOK Guide.

 Depending on the project size, you might find that merging some documents into one bigger file is appropriate (tailoring).
 Likewise, if your project is bigger, you might need additional folders, or that a specialized tool might be better for you.

 ------

 # How to use this